Alstom says will aim for best practices after record bribery settlement

 Alstom said it had made "significant progress" in the area of compliance over the past few years.

-The group said again that the settlement of the U.S. investigation would not have a material financial impact on the proceeds of the 12.35 billion-euro (9.67 billion pounds) sale of most of its power arm to General Electric.
+The group said again that the settlement of the U.S. investigation would not have a material financial impact on the proceeds of the 12.35 billion-euro ($15.12 billion) sale of most of its power arm to General Electric. ($1 = 0.8167 euros)